Resources

 • It asks for the justification for doing x.

-• Who” questions focuses on identity or relationships; they identify a specific person or group.
+• Who” questions focus on identity or relationships; they identify a specific person or group.

 • When” and “Where” questions elicit temporal and spatial coordinates of something, respectively.